 If you fly:

 The day before the trip fly into Lewiston, ID or Spokane, WA.
-Lewiston is service by Delta Airlines, and Alaska Airlines.
+Lewiston is service by Delta Airlines.
 If you fly into Lewiston the Red Lion Hotel has a free airport shuttle.
 Spokane is served by most of the major airlines.
 If you fly into Spokane it is easiest to rent a car for the 2 hours scenic drive to Lewiston.